isaac-sim/IsaacLab/docs/source/overview/developer-guide/repo_structure.rst

 * **isaaclab**: Contains the core interface extension for Isaac Lab.
 This provides the main modules for actuators, objects, robots and sensors.
 * **isaaclab_assets**: Contains the extension with pre-configured assets for Isaac Lab.
 * **isaaclab_tasks**: Contains the extension with pre-configured environments for Isaac Lab.
+* **isaaclab_mimic**: Contains APIs and pre-configured environments for data generation for imitation learning.
-It also includes wrappers for using these environments with different agents.
+* **isaaclab_rl**: Contains wrappers for using the above environments with different reinforcement learning agents.

 Standalone